18F/tock/docs/onboarding.md

 - [ ] Reviewed the [Tock deployment process](https://github.com/18f/tock/tree/master/docs/deployment-process.md).

+## Things to remember
+- If you get questions about timecards that don't seem to be answerable fromm looking at the Tock code, it's probably the [Google Script Integration](../docs/google-script-integration.md).

 ## Things we maintain

 - [Tock](tock-app), a Python Django framework web application comprised of multiple